-News report here Crews monitor fire-hit building and the 5 pictures below were taken around 24 hours after the fire but I could'nt get too close due to the area being cordoned off.
+On the 24th march 2006 there was another huge fire in the remaining building which caused havoc throughout the city.
+News report here BBC - Crews monitor fire-hit building and the 5 pictures below were taken around 24 hours after the fire but I could'nt get too close due to the area being cordoned off.

 Demolition of the top four floors on the front of the building is due start any day now.
 More demolition may be needed but they plan to keep the internal walls.
 I got a bit closer to the warehouse today so here are a few of the pictures that I took.

 30th November 2007

 - Sitelines - Newcastle, Hanover Street, Bonded Warehouses

 - Historic England - Bonded Warehouse

 - Sitelines - Hanover Street

 See my other photos near The Bonded Warehouse: